 Glen Ellyn Public Library Book Discussion

-GEPL book discussions are held in The Shakespeare Room.
+GEPL book discussions are held in the Board Room.
 Copies of book discussion titles are available near the 2nd Floor Information Desk.
 Reserve your spot.